Protein–phenolic interactions in lentil and wheat crackers with onion skin phenolics: effects of processing and in vitro gastrointestinal digestion

 A

 ) was mostly similar.
-Quercetin was only identied in func-
+Quercetin was only identified in func-

 tional wheat/lentil crackers with OSE.
 After digestion (1) TCA-precipitated peptides of the wheat crackers

-could not be identied, whereas that of co-digested lentil crackers was more abundant, (2) level of free
+could not be identified, whereas that of co-digested lentil crackers was more abundant, (2) level of free

 amino groups of co-digested/functional crackers were lower than the control except for the co-digested